AlanTurist/covid19_worldometers_scraping_and_analysis/README.md

   <center>Web scraper worldosmeters_scraper.py takes all the data from worldometers.info and creates the today_worldwide_covid19_data.csv data       base for all the countries daily.
 And after that, covid19_analysis_2.0.py analyzes all the data.</center>
     <br>
     <br>
     If you like to test the script, just download covid19_analysis_2.0.exe and run it.
 (Translation will be insert soon..
-For now it's only Greek )
+For now it's only in Greek )
     <br>
     <br>
     The today_worldwide_covid19_data.csv is updated every day after ~ 19:00.